Top Tips for Music Teachers

 5 Top Tips on how to raise the Profile of the Arts in your School

-We mentioned the ACE Challenge in our July newsletter, where we included a downloadable activity sheet to inspire summer activities.
-It is a push towards inclusive Arts education, described on the ACE website as a mechanism “to make sure that more children and young people can create, compose, and perform; visit, experience and participate in extraordinary work, and be able to know more, understand more, and review the experiences they’ve had.”
+The ACE Challenge is a push towards inclusive Arts education, described on the ACE website as a mechanism “to make sure that more children and young people can create, compose, and perform; visit, experience and participate in extraordinary work, and be able to know more, understand more, and review the experiences they’ve had.”
 Follow this link for further information.